 Examples of compensation claims that you can make on your child’s behalf include misdiagnosis cases, delays, birth injury, and so much more.
-Any example of negligence deserves compensation.
+An example of negligence of any type deserves compensation.

 To prove negligence, you only need to prove that the doctors did not provide your child with an adequate level of care.
 You cannot claim compensation for a genetic disorder, for example, but you could if a disorder or injury was caused from, say, a sleep-deprived nurse.